Skip nav to main content.

 Frequently Asked Questions

 A mortgage refinance replaces your existing mortgage with a new loan, often at a different interest rate or term.
 A home equity loan is a second loan taken on top of your existing mortgage, using your home’s equity as collateral.
-Refinancing changes your primary loan; a home equity loan adds a separate loan without touching your first mortgage.
+Refinancing changes your primary loan.
+A home equity loan adds a separate loan without touching your first mortgage.

 Refinancing generally makes sense when current rates are lower than your existing mortgage rate, you want to adjust your loan term, or you want to eliminate mortgage insurance.
 A home equity loan may be better when you want to access cash without resetting your mortgage, or when your current rate is already low and you want to preserve it.
 The best choice depends on your goals, current rate, and how long you plan to stay in your home.

 Yes.
 A cash-out refinance replaces your existing mortgage entirely.
-Your new loan will carry the current market rate at the time of closing — which may be higher or lower than what you have now.
+Your new loan will carry the current market rate at the time of closing, which may be higher or lower than what you have now.
 If you currently have a low rate, a home equity loan may be a better way to access cash without sacrificing that rate.

-People Driven Credit Union offers Fixed Rate Home Equity Loans with maximum combined loan-to-value (CLTV) of 90%.
+People Driven Credit Union offers Fixed Rate Home Equity Loans with maximum combined loan-to-value of 90%.
 Actual loan amounts are based on your home’s appraised value, your existing mortgage balance, creditworthiness, and other factors.
 All loans are subject to credit approval and property qualification.
 Connect with a Home Equity Specialist to get a personalized estimate.

 Credit requirements vary by loan type and individual circumstances.
 For mortgage refinance options, contact Mortgage Loan Officer Michelle Dzon at 616-301-1714 or connect online.
 For home equity loan eligibility, connect with a Home Equity Specialist.
 Both products are subject to credit approval and PDCU membership eligibility.